Adracir/metaphor_experiment/README.md

 - ``models``:
   - trained KeyedVectors and the whole folder are omitted
 - ``results``:
-  - contains all CSV files with the results for the executed experiments with all parameter settings
+  - contains all CSV files with the results for the executed experiments with all parameter settings.
+Also contains the same files in xlsx format to enable formatting for a better overview.
   - subfolder ``confront_files`` contains condensed data from the results for the analysis of each parameter
   - subfolder ``plots`` contains diagrams visualizing the results